mattmc86/javaScript-Quiz/README.md

 # javaScript-Quiz

-//hide first question
-//show start button
-// fix windows for highscore page and view score page - event listeners
+// fix buttons for backEl and replayEl
+// save initials and scores and display in highscore page
+// create clear highscores button
 // remove alert and put text for correct or incorrect
-// show score on view score page
-// save initials and scores and display in highscore page

 //style everything